DubbleJay/Notes/README.md

 I noticed Android doesn't come with a default text editor so I decided to make a simple one myself.
+The user is able to select various attributes for each note such as text size, text color, and font.
+The data is saved and loaded via a SQLite database.